 Planning an intervention?
-Besides your good intentions, conversations with an addicted family member or loved one can quickly go south if you don’t plan them well and if you attack the person instead of being understanding.
+Besides your good intentions, conversations with a family member or loved one who’s struggling with substance abuse can quickly go south if you don’t plan them well and if you attack the person instead of being understanding.
 Who you invite and what they’ll say is another crucial element you need to understand before beginning.
 Whether it’s a family member, a friend, or a spouse, all interventions need to feel like a safe place for the addict.
-This way, they won’t feel like everyone judges them and will accept help more easily.
+This way, they won’t feel like everyone judges them for their substance abuse problem, so they should accept addiction treatment help much more easily.
 They can fail for many reasons, which is why you need to have a script and a plan that all participants will follow.
-Keep reading to learn how to stage a successful talk and get your loved one the help they need.
+Keep reading to learn how to stage a successful talk and get your loved one the drug addiction treatment help they need.

 Don’t stage an intervention just for the sake of it.
-If you don’t offer a solution or treatment options, it’ll seem like you all got together to judge and criticize the addict.
-This will make them doubt your intentions and the entire process will backfire on you.
+If you don’t offer a solution with addiction treatment options, it’ll seem like you all got together to judge and criticize the addict.
+This will make them doubt your intentions and the entire intervention process will backfire on you.

 Invite the Right People

 As you learn how to stage one without the addict feeling judged or attacked, it’s important to show empathy.
-The people you invite should all be close friends or family to the addict and have a genuine desire to help.
+The people you invite as a support group should be the whole family and several close friends; ones that have a genuine desire to help.
 If you sense any judgment, harshness, criticism or plain insults, remove those people.

-Inviting the right people is an essential step in this stage.
+Inviting the right people to play the part of an intervention team is an essential step in the recovery process.
 They should be someone who sees the person on a daily basis and witnesses their struggle first-hand.

 Choose the Right Place and Time